 “It’s been thrilling,” Stottlemyer said.
 “It’s been a privilege for me to be able to use my privilege – and having a degree from Penn Law is a massive privilege—in a meaningful way.
 That’s kind of the dream, right?”

-This feature is part of a Penn Law Journal series about alumni who fight for Civil Rights in our communities.
-More information about alumni events and programming can be found on the Penn Alumni homepage.
+This feature is part of a series Penn Law Journal has collected about alums who work hard to fight for Civil Rights in our communities.